 The Caseville Grave Robbers

 The mystery deepened as some unknown person had dug up the man from the grave, removed his burial clothing, and hid the body in the sawdust of the cellar of Henderson’s drug store.
-The sawdust had fallen away from the bare feet and this was what the girl saw.
-“Grave robbers have been at work here”, said the town constable, Horrors!
+The sawdust had fallen away from the bare feet, and this was what the girl saw.
+“Grave robbers have been at work here,” said the town constable, Horrors!
 Creepy thoughts and fear walked the streets of Caseville.
-The cemetery was searched and three empty coffins were found from recent burials.
+The cemetery was searched, and three empty coffins were found from recent burials.
 Stories started coming to light as folks thought harder about the events of the past few days.
-The man coming past the graveyard on his way home at night had heard voices and what sounded like the clink a shovel on a stone but didn’t tell anyone for fear of being laughed at and ridiculed.
+The man coming past the graveyard on his way home at night had heard voices and what sounded like the clink of a shovel on a stone but didn’t tell anyone for fear of being laughed at and ridiculed.

 Night Time Shenanigans at the Graveyard